-- 2.7 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in March 2015 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance). - 2.8 The following responsible authorities are statutory consultees under the Licensing Act 2003: - Devon and Cornwall Police - Devon and Somerset Fire and Rescue Service - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Devon Drug and Alcohol Action Team, NHS Devon - South Hams District Council Planning Department - South Hams District Council Environmental Health (Health & Safety) - South Hams District Council Environmental Health (Pollution Control)

-Out of the above responsible authorities, representations were only received from the Police and amendments have been agreed with the Applicant.

-2.9 In addition to the above responsible authorities, any person may make a representation in relation to a premises licence application.
+- 2.11 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in April 2017 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance). - 2.12 The following responsible authorities are statutory consultees under the Licensing Act 2003: - Devon and Cornwall Police - Devon and Somerset Fire and Rescue Service - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Devon Drug and Alcohol Action Team, NHS Devon - West Devon Borough Council Planning Department - Dartmoor National Park Authority Planning Department - West Devon Borough Council Environmental Health (Health & Safety) - West Devon Borough Council Environmental Health (Pollution Control) - Home Office Immigration Enforcement - 2.13 Out of the above responsible authorities, representations were received from the Police and amendments have been agreed with the applicant which have satisfied their concerns (Appendix B).
+There were no objections received from any of the other responsible authorities. - 2.14 In addition to the above responsible authorities, any person may make a representation in relation to a premises licence application.